Running Lethe on Digital Research Alliance of Canada Clusters#

 Installing Lethe#

-After installing deal.II, compiling Lethe is relatively straightforward, especially since all of these clusters share a very similar environment.
+After installing deal.II, compiling Lethe is relatively straightforward.
 To compile Lethe, the Trilinos, Parmetis and P4est modules should be loaded.

 In the $HOME/lethe directory, download Lethe: